Skip to main content

 note

-This feature is in beta release for Anyscale cloud resources configured on the Kubernetes stack.
-Declarative compute configs are available through CLI and SDK only and require Anyscale CLI version 0.26.82 or later.
+This feature is in beta release.
+Declarative compute configs are available through the CLI and SDK only using version 0.26.88 or later.

-With traditional compute configs, you select from a list of predefined instance types.
+This new functionality replaces traditional compute configs, where you select from a list of predefined instance types.
 On Kubernetes, these instance types are pod shapes that a Kubernetes admin defines in the Helm chart.
 On VMs, these are cloud provider instance types such as m5.2xlarge or n2-standard-8.

 How declarative compute configs work